AlGepe/OmniSnippets_JS/docs/vSelect.rst

 When you use the function ``omni.createValueSelect`` you should provide data to it as a :ref:`Dictionary <dictionary>` of dictionaries.

 The key of said dictionary should be a unique identifier (chose your own, make it sensible).
 The value of said key should be a dictionary containing the name displayed to the user (under key `name`) and the value associated with that name (under key `value`).
-It's recommended to make all values be a string.

 Let's look at at the syntax for defining `data`: